Lion in a dream walking through golden savanna grass with flowing mane and serene gaze

 He lunges.
 Or roars — and you feel the ground vibrate.
 The fear is sharp and total.
 No time to think: only to react.

-Your Shadow speaks here, through the image of unacknowledged pride or wounded self-regard — the part that feels its dignity has been threatened and responds with an explosion.
+Your Shadow speaks here, through the image of unacknowledged pride or wounded self-regard: the part that feels its dignity has been threatened and responds with an explosion.
 An attacking lion stands for a situation in which something at the core of your royalty has been touched.
 Someone failed to recognize it.
 Someone treated it without due respect.
 And the “lion” inside reacted.

 But sometimes the attacking lion is not your lion.
 It is an image of someone else’s wounded pride beside you — of someone whose self-regard feels threatened and defends itself with aggression.
+A nearby version of this wall — fur and claw instead of mane and roar — is the dream of an attacking bear, which asks where the threat truly lives.

 In either case, the key to this image is the question of injured dignity.
 Whose?
 On what account?
 And what lies beneath that?